Simulation of in-ice cosmic ray air shower induced particle cascades: Simulation results

 We found that the $w_1(r)$ distributions can be well described by the analytical expression

 with the values of the fit parameters $b$ and $c$ depending on $X_{max}$ of the shower.
 The value of $A$ is determined by the normalization and is given by

 with $\Gamma(x)$ the gamma function and $\Gamma(a, x)$ the upper incomplete gamma function.
-The fits to the average $w_1(r)$ distributions are shown in Figure~\ref{fig:w1_radius_charges_averages_detail}, with the corresponding fit parameter values listed in Tabel~\ref{tab:fit_vals}.
+The fits to the average $w_1(r)$ distributions are shown in Figure~\ref{fig:w1_radius_charges_averages_detail}, with the corresponding fit parameter values listed in Tabel~\ref{tab:fit_vals} of Appendix~\ref{sec:AppB}.

 Finally, we give the fit parameters $b$ and $c$ from Equation~\ref{eq:fit_function} as a function of $X_{max}$, shown in Figure~\ref{fig:params_depth}.
 Here we use the mean $X_{max}$ values of the different intervals, and present linear fits which can be used to reconstruct the $w_1(r)$ distribution at a given depth in the ice for a random shower, given its $X_{max}$ value.
+The parameters $b$ and $c$ show a larger uncertainty for the lowest $X_{max}$ value, which is attributed to the smaller amount of particles reaching the ice surface in these type of showers, leading to larger statistical fluctuations.
 Figure~\ref{fig:reverse_w1} shows the reconstructed $w_1(r)$ distribution for the reference shower at a cascade front depth of \SI{450}{\g/\cm\squared} with respect to the ice surface, using the linear fits for the parameters $b$ and $c$ evaluated at $X_{max}$~=~\SI{680}{\g/\cm\squared}, combined with Equation~\ref{eq:fit_function}.